BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 > **Implementation**
-A) A reality check is displayed to the player after each 60 minute period
+A) A reality check is displayed to the player after each 60-minute period
-B) The player cannot perform any action until they have acknowledge the reality check
+B) The player cannot perform any action until they have acknowledged the reality check
 C) The player can adjust the frequency of the reality check
 D) The player can log out
 E) The player can directly access Cashier History to view all recent transactions on their account